 The three lenses do very different jobs but combine to deliver a rich feature set and some eye-pleasing image enhancements.
 These are undoubtedly helped by the NNPU’s ability to juggle the many settings the P20 Pro‘s camera offers.
 The handset snaps consistently excellent photos without need for user input.

 The 40MP ‘main’ lens is used for most snaps and a few trick shots like 5x ‘hybrid zoom’.
 The 20MP monochrome lens helps with noise reduction and low-light detail.
-It also continues the Huawei tradition of DSLR-level B&W shots.
+It also continues the Huawei tradition of DSLR-esque B&W shots.

 The third lens is a 3x 8MP snapper that is used for optical zoom or the aforementioned hybrid zoom.
 Hybrid zoom offers relatively-noiseless 5x digital zoom that does a decent job of covering for lost detail.